joyful Mysteries

 The Presentation

-"And after the days of her purification, according to the law of Moses, were accomplished, they carried him to Jerusalem, to present him to the Lord."
+"When the time came for their purification according to the law of Moses, they brought him up to Jerusalem to present him to the Lord."

 Fruit: Obedience